docspell/android-client/README.md

 # Docspell Android Client

-This is a very basic android app that can be used to upload files from your android device to [docspell](https://docspell.org).
+This is an android app for [docspell](https://docspell.org), a digital document organizer and archive.
+It can be used to conveniently upload files from your android device.

 It works as follows:

-- Create a list of docspell urls and store them inside the app: go to *Collective Settings ‣ Sources* and create a new source or click *Show* on an existing one.
-Then add the *Public API Upload URL* to this app.
+- Create a list of docspell urls and store them inside the app: Open Docspell in your browser and go to *Collective Settings ‣ Sources*.
+  Create a new source or click *Show* on an existing one.
+Then add the *Public API Upload URL* to this app by scanning the QR code.
-- Use whatever app, for example a document scanner app, like the free [OpenNoteScanner](https://github.com/ctodobom/OpenNoteScanner) and share the result with the docspell android app.
-It will be uploaded it to the configured url and docspell starts processing it.
+- Use whatever app, for example a document scanner app, like the free [OpenNoteScanner](https://github.com/ctodobom/OpenNoteScanner) and share the result with the docspell app.
+It will be uploaded to the configured url and docspell starts processing it immediatly.

 A (slightly :)) longer version from the above is [available](https://docspell.org/docs/tools/android/), too.

+## Installing

-*Note: I'm [trying to get it into the f-droid store](https://gitlab.com/fdroid/fdroiddata/-/merge_requests/7230), until then you'd need to download from the [release page](https://github.com/docspell/android-client/releases/latest) and
+*Note: I [submitted it for inclusion into the f-droid store](https://gitlab.com/fdroid/fdroiddata/-/merge_requests/7230), until then you'd need to download from the [release page](https://github.com/docspell/android-client/releases/latest) and